stlab/better-code/better-code/src/chapter-2-contracts.md

 privately to the maintainer of the code.
 Note that you can have both: `PairArray` *also* has a public invariant that its `count` is non-negative.
-We'll get to why this particular invariant is not explicitlty documented in a moment…
+We'll get to why this particular invariant is not explicitly documented in a moment…

 ### Making It Tractable